-The Corporation is actively developing an operations and logistics strategy with an aim of having an operational frac-sand facility in 2019.
+AMI Silica is actively developing an operations and logistics strategy with an aim of having an operational frac-sand facility in Q4 2019.
 The mine location is fully permitted and ready to start mining once a final investment decision is reached.

-The Corporation has performed its due diligence on equipment and site selection for the wash/dry plant and screens.
-Selected suppliers are in the process of being notified with Letters of Intent to be issued conditional on the Corporation reaching Final Investment Decision in November 2018.
-Technical discussions have commenced with an engineering firm specializing in frac-sand facility design.
-A preliminary technical feasibility package has been completed, with a detailed capital expenditure review underway.
+The Corporation has equipment and site selection for the wash/dry plant and screens.
+Selected suppliers have been notified with Letters of Intent conditional on the Corporation reaching a Final Investment Decision.